cheneyveron/clover-x79-e5-2670-gtx650/README.md

 ## Sound card: Reltek ALC662

-Not Working at all.

-Both VoodooHDA && AppleHDA
+Not sure what has been done but now it works fine.

-Buy a USB sound card instead.
+I bought a USB sound card offline and it just worked.

 # Supported Systems:

-- 10.10 Yosemite: Perfect except sound card.
+- 10.10 Yosemite: Not tested.

-- 10.11 El Capitan: Service exited with abnormal code: 255
+- 10.11 El Capitan: Perfect.

-- 10.12 macOS Sierra: Service exited with abnormal code: 1
+- 10.12 macOS Sierra: Perfect.

-If anyone can solve the problems I would be so thankful.
+# Clover Tips:

+SMIBios cannot be higher than(or equal to) MacPro6,1 or GTX650 fails to output.

+## BOOTIA32.efi BOOTX64.efi and boot~boot7 matters

+## Necessary kexts:

+- FakeSMC.kext
+- NullCPUPowerManagement.kext
+- RealtekRTL8111.kext
+- USBInjectAll.kext
+- VoodooTSCSync.kext

 # Refs: